 Direct Potable Reuse

 Direct potable reuse (DPR) involves multiple phases of advanced water purification to transform treated wastewater into a safe, reliable drinking water supply.
-WateReuse Colorado is leading an effort to organize Colorado’s water reuse community in advancing the science of DPR, while fostering a greater understanding among Coloradans about the potential DPR holds for our future.
+WateReuse Colorado has led the effort to organize Colorado’s water reuse community in advancing the science of DPR, while fostering a greater understanding among Coloradans about the potential DPR holds for our future.

 DPR Public Education and Outreach